top of page

 Fig trees can fruit at a very young age.
 Even after only 6 months from cutting.
 They're very precocious, but not every variety is.
 There is a huge diversity of genetics within Ficus Carica.

-It's important to recognize that some trees may just take longer to start producing figs, especially if they are still young.
+It's important to recognize that some trees may take longer (2-3 years) to start producing figs, especially if they are still young.
 Don't give up hope if your fig tree isn't fruiting right away, as sometimes it just takes a bit of patience and TLC to get your tree to produce the sweet, delicious figs you're craving.

 Fig Tree Light Requirements